-What do you think makes Comedians Giving Lectures stand out from other comedy series?
+What makes Comedians Giving Lectures stand out from other comedy shows?